Omkar-Nade/TicTacToe-Game-java/README.md

 # TicTacToe-Game-java
 TicTacToe Game in java

-android sudio project is remaining
+android sudio project is remaining.

 using:-
 for loop,